SElarabi/PacMen_Exercise/README.md

 </p>

 ## How to Run ##
+### Main display and pacmen.js
 <p>
  The website includes a navbar with links to other pages, buttons to add PacMan, start,stop and reset are element for user interaction with pacman elements.<br>
 The game itself is displayed in a container on the page, and uses HTML and CSS for the visual elements.
 </p>
 <p>
-The JavaScript component of the project interacts with the HTML elements to create a dynamic game experience where the position of the elements on the screen updates in real-time .
+The JavaScript code in pacmen.js file consist of creating and controling components that interact with the HTML elements to create a dynamic game experience where the position of the elements on the screen updates in real-time .
 </p>

 ### Navigation bar ###